 If you ordered your kit with a Superlite-manufactured adapter plate for the Graziano and a GM LS-series engine, the first step is to bolt the adapter to the transaxle, as shown in the following pictures.

 The preferred method is to start by using two alignment dowels to mount the plate to the transaxle.
-These are in the Transaxle Completion Kit, or can be ordered from any Audi dealer, and are part number 086-351-153-A. You need to order two, and they are around $7 each.
+These can be ordered from any Audi dealer, and are part number 086-351-153-A. You need to order two, and they are around $7 each.

 The dowels press-fit into the adapter plate.
 Use a small tapping hammer if necessary, but be sure they are tapped in straight, and that the edges are not damaged in the process.
 Take your time, and sand the outside of the dowel if needed.